 I intended to write about the pandemic’s impact on food security today.
-As regular readers know, the pandemic has brought this problem to the fore, and it is an issue over which I have great concern.
+As regular readers know, the pandemic has brought this problem to the fore, and it is an issue about which I have great concern.
 Yet while food security has indeed wobbled as a result of the pandemic, in many places not accustomed to seeing food supply problems, there has yet to be a widespread lack of food – despite many areas experiencing shortages of particular foodstuffs (see Food Security: UN Warns People Are Vulnerable to Shortages as the COVID-19 Pandemic Continues).

 Although there have been clusters of infection concentrated among those who produce our food – take, as just a few examples, meatpackers in the U.S. and Germany, and migrant or temporary workers who sow, tend, or harvest food – so far, these problems have been manageable to the security of our food supply.
 (I leave aside the dire impact on workers; see for a discussion of U.S.meatpackers, Meatpacking Companies Dismissed Years of Warnings but Now Say Nobody Could Have Prepared for COVID-19.)

 I’m not sure what will happen if the pandemic continues, particularly in regions that account for major shares of local or international food production.
 But the assumed ability to continue to feed ourselves adequately is by no means a certainty, as the pandemic continues and spreads in much of the world.
 And one of humanity’s scourges throughout its history – famine – may therefore be set to make an unwelcome comeback.